2022–23 Hull City A.F.C. season: Matches

-The league fixtures were announced at 9:00 a.m. on 23 June 2022.
+The league fixtures were announced on 23 June 2022.
 Hull start the season with a home game against Bristol City and finish the season away to Luton Town.

-Due to the 2022 FIFA World Cup in Qatar, the Championship will take a 4 week break mid-season during the tournament.
+Due to the 2022 FIFA World Cup in Qatar, the Championship will take a 4-week break mid-season during the tournament.
 The break will commence in mid-November and the first round of fixtures after the World Cup will be held on 10 December.

-In January the EFL announced the postponement of the final match of the season to 15:00 on 8 May 2023 to avoid a clash with the coronation of Charles III on the Saurday.
+In January the EFL announced the postponement of the final match of the season to 15:00 on 8 May 2023 to avoid a clash with the coronation of Charles III on the Saturday.

 FA Cup

-Hull enter the competition at the Third round stage, the draw for which took place on 28 November 2022.
+All teams from the top two divisions entered the competition at the third round stage, the draw for which took place on 28 November 2022.
 Hull were drawn at home against Premier League club Fulham, managed by former City manager Marco Silva.

+The game was played on 7 January 2023.
+A tight first half was closed by a Layvin Kurzawa goal late on.
+The visitors dominated after the break, with Hull sending Matt Ingram forward for a corner in added time in an attempt to score an equaliser.
+Fulham cleared the corner to Hull-born Daniel James, who ran through Lewie Coyle to score into an empty net.
+As a result, Hull were knocked out of the competition, with the Cottagers progressing to the fourth round.

 EFL Cup

-The draw for the First Round of the cup took place on 23 June 2022 at 2:30 p.m., with matches taking place during the week starting 8 August 2022.
+The draw for the first round of the cup took place on 23 June 2022, with matches taking place during the week starting 8 August 2022.
 Hull City were drawn away to Bradford City in the first round.
 The match was selected for live coverage by Sky Sports.
 The match took place on 9 August 2022, and Hull got off to a fortunate start when, halfway through the first half, Randell Williams passed in for Ozan Tufan to strike the bar.
 The ball rebounded on to Bradford's goalkeeper, Harry Lewis and ended-up in the net.
 Towards the end of the first half Andy Cook headed in a cross, and minutes later from a corner, Cook struck again.
 With no further goals, Hull failed to progress to the next round.